-Welcome to my repository of non-convergent suite of random letters.
-Here, you may contemplate the variation of 26 letters and some other weird characters.
+Welcome to my unique repository of divergent sequences of random characters.
+Here, you may contemplate the endless variations of 26 letters and some special characters.

 Hopefully for most of us, holidays are here.
 A special time for resting and enjoy quality time with the family, but also for thinking.
 Even if I’m not attached to any religion, doing a Christmas tree is a kind of tradition… cats really loves it :-) While decorating the tree, it got me thinking about tree based data structure.

 Recently, I’ve been busy rewriting small PHP libraries like ValueWrapper, HTMLTag, PHPNgrams, DynamicObjects, PHPartition, PHPermutations and Memoize.
 I mostly rewrote them because of multiple things I wanted to do: Use SOLID principle: The Single Responsibility Principle Automatically generate and publish the library documentation using APIgen Improve the tests quality by using PHP Infection Improve the class hierarchy design when using a PHP trait and remove some limitations.

 I started to use Drupal ~13 years ago.
 It was the end of life of version 4.5 at the time.
 As I love photography, I first tried to use Drupal to publish my photos.
 I remember at the time, the struggle to integrate Gallery2 and Drupal… aaah time flies.
 As always, I was motivated to learn it.

 Last year, I wrote with the help of my colleagues, a new theme for Drupal 7: Atomium.
 That theme needed to break with the habits from the past and implements new concepts while giving more flexibility to the end-user.
 As those concepts were pretty new for most of the people using it, I’ve been asked to give training to some teams.